osamaishtiaq/osamaishtiaq.github.io/README.md

 ### Professional Summary
 * Proficient in developing modern service oriented systems with microservices leveraging cloud infrastructure and containers using Node.js, .Net and Go Language Ecosystems.
 * Proficient in developing Robust and Stable Enterprise systems using .Net and Microsoft Technologies with both Microsoft Azure and On-premise Infrastructure.
-* Proficient in developing Angular and React.js SPAs with API Backends as well as MVC applications using NestJS and ASP.Net MVC.
+* Proficient in developing Angular and React.js SPAs with API Backends as well as MVC applications using Node.js and ASP.Net.
 * Strong knowledge of fundamental Software Engineering principles, Design patterns and Best practices